TomStrepsil/web-toggle-point/packages/webpack/docs/README.md

 - `importCodeGenerator`

-This should be a function that generates javascript suitable to load modules, outputting a `jointPoint` and a `variantPathMap` (TBC) variables.
-This is used at compile time.
+This should be a function, used at compiled time, that generates javascript suitable to load modules, outputting a `jointPoint` and a `variantPathMap`.
+The code it returns is used when creating join point proxy modules.

 The generator receives two arguments, `joinPointPath` (representing the full path of the join point) and `variantPathMap` (a `Map` keyed by relative paths to variant code, in relation to the control/base module, valued by the absolute path of the variant code).

-TBC
+It generate code that leaves a `joinPoint` and `variantPathMap` variable in scope; the proxy module code will pass these to a toggle point.

 - `adapterModuleSpecifier`